vernemq/vmq-operator/README.md

 make docker-push
 ```

+Before applying the k8s deployment, base64 encode the vernemq.conf and update it in the vernemq-vernemq.yaml file
-Afterwards, copy default-deploy into example and call
+Then, copy default-deploy into example and call
 ```
 kubectl apply -f example
 ```

 ## License